tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

 Queries search package names and descriptions via a MySQL LIKE comparison.
-This allows for more flexible search criteria (e.g. try searching for 'tool%like%grep' instead of 'tool like grep').
-If you need to search for a description that contains '%', escape it with '\%'.
+This allows for more flexible search criteria (e.g. try searching for tool%like%grep instead of tool like grep).
+If you need to search for a description that contains %, escape it with \%.

 Installing packages
 -------------------